What is an occupational rating?

 per unit per week

-You can apply to be occupationally rated by answering some questions about your job in Member Online.
+You can apply an occupational rating by answering some questions about your job in Member Online.

 You'll be shown your occupational rating and how it will impact your insurance costs before you confirm whether or not you'd like to apply any changes.